 Social/Emotional Health Resources

-- Relationship difficulties including peer, parent, or other family challenges
+- Relationship difficulties including peer, parent and other family challenges

 - Depression and anxiety

-- Substance use and individuals affected by others’ substance use
+- Substance use and being affected by others’ substance use

 - Abuse and trauma

 The services I provide are informed by evidence-based practices that have been shown to be effective when working to address issues with adolescents and their families.
 In the sessions I rely on Motivational Interviewing, Cognitive Behavior Therapy and Trauma-informed therapy.
 Treatment can be from one session to ongoing therapy over several months.
 I also strongly believe in prevention, so I offer classroom presentations on issues such as suicide risk awareness and prevention, as well as substance use and vaping prevention.
 If the need arises I can also lead groups on other topics such as life-skills, coping with loss/grief, etc.

 I am available to work with parents, guardians, and other family members to provide parent education and support strategies, assist in resolving conflict, and help formulate ways to provide an environment where their child can succeed personally and academically.

 I am at ICS on Tuesdays and Fridays and my office is located in the Student Services Hall, room 120.
 Students can confidentially sign up to see me for a scheduled appointment at school by filling a request form, located outside my office.
 I also accept referrals from teachers, school administrators and parents.

 In addition, YES provides one-on-one, family and group counseling in our three eastside locations (Kirkland, Bellevue, Redmond) for those students and families, who prefer agency-based services.
 For more information you can refer to our website at http://www.youtheastsideservices.org/ or call 425-474-4937.